Book an appointment online, ask questions via our form, or call us. We’ll get back to you as soon as we can.

 Nevertheless, the comparison culture of social media can be very harmful.
 And in the hyper-competitive, top-performing culture of Silicon Valley, our community of teens grows up with some pretty high expectations.

 Between contending with these pressures and developing a unique identity, challenges are bound to arise.
-Mental health issues, including depression, anxiety, and drug or alcohol abuse, are especially common during the teen years.
+Mental health issues, including depression and anxiety are especially common during the teen years.

 However, as a teen in therapy, you can have your experience normalized to see that the questions and struggles you have are a part of your development.
 And as the parent of a teen in counseling, you can begin to accept that the friction you’re experiencing with your child is a natural step in the process of letting go—they’re developing their own strengths and perspectives that will help them be successful.